 1872 # 8,000

 The following list shows numbers for dated pianos made by the wholesalers, Bansall.
 They supplied pianos for the trade, including Barnes, Binns, Caldecourt, Hopkinson Successors Ltd., Moore & Moore, Russell & Russell Ltd., and possibly Sames and Watson, our 1906 example is unsual in bearing the Bansall name, but they rarely displayed their own name, most were bought in by various retailers, who put fictitious names on them.
 The most likely way to identify one is by a label under the keys of the bottom notes, as shown above.
-The keys were often by Shenstone, order numbers do not help us, they are not piano numbers.
+The keys were often made by Shenstone, order numbers do not help us, they are not piano numbers.
 Some of their actions were made by Langer, and can be dated by the list down the page.

 BECHSTEIN BELLY NUMBERS

 Beware of the Bechsteins of the 1890s, with extra numbers that seem to imply a date in the 1850s.
 Bechsteins' belly numbers run in separate sequences for uprights and grands, and exist in addition to the main series.
 They can be found on the edge of the soundboard (as shown) and underneath.
 Here are a few examples, very useful if the main number is faded, or painted over.
 Can anyone help us with more of these?

 1884 L.Blankenstein & Co., 25 Red Cross street, Barbican EC.

 1886 L.Blankenstein, 62, Finsbury Pavement EC.

 1899 L. Blankenstein & Co. had a branch at 44 Windsor Road, Penarth.

 1913 - "Over 30,000 sold" - The Cabinet Maker magazine.